Executive Council, Sununu end stalemate over spending

 Both received no-interest loans.
 Lakes Region got a $5.25 million contract.

 Executives with Convenient MD gave at least $11,500 to Sununu’s campaigns for governor.
-He’s seeking a third term this fall.
+He’s seeking a third term this fallOfficial: Contract kosher

 Shibinette also defended a $455,000 contract to open a satellite office in the banquet hall of a Concord hotel owned by past Republican State Chairman Steve Duprey, who has given Sununu’s campaigns $9,000 in the past.